Deliberations to continue Thursday for widow of Pulse shooter

 Noor Salman trial: Agent testifies about what he found on gunman's phone…

-The 12-member jury, which consists of seven women and five men, received instructions, and deliberations began at 1:42 p.m.
+The 12-member jury, which consists of seven women and five men, received instructions, and deliberations began shortly before 1:45 p.m.
 Wednesday.

 Salman is accused of helping her husband plan a mass shooting at Pulse Orlando nightclub in June 2016.
 Forty-nine people were killed and more than 50 injured in the attack.